 Everything starts with the concept.
 When the client approaches the company with an idea, the team starts gathering the requirements for the projects.
 Requirements are the technical and non-tech specifications that define the product’s main functionality and the way it will work.
 Following that, the requirements are gathered in a file called SRS, which becomes the main document of the project.

-When a product is driven by innovation, there is always a risk that its idea will not hit the hearts of users.
+When a product is driven by innovation, there is always a risk that its idea will not reach the hearts of users.
 To eliminate this risk, we carry out a thorough Discovery.

 At this stage, we conduct profound research of the market and crystalize who our potential user is.
 Not only do we define who he/she is, but we also look at their pains, desires and frustrations.
 To that end, we closely communicate with users via interviews and user tests.
 Such profound research helps to find the proper solutions that will totally fit the user's needs.